Hannalysis/100DaysOfCode/README.md

  --- Day 24 ---
   2024-11-09

-  Today I decided to continue to familiarise myself with the Python module, Selerium.
+  Today I decided to continue to familiarise myself with the Python module, Selenium.
 One of the exercises involved practicing utilising the _XPATH_ technique and _find_elements_ function to pull data from a heavily nested html element with little unique identifiers.
   Once I grabbed those, I needed to convert the web elements to make them readable with the .text function, and used this inside a loop to place the two lists of scraped data (of dates, and events) into a nested dictionary (_event_dict_) with indexes:

   for i in range(0,len(event_names)-1):